City and Borough of Juneau

 Membership: Section 1.
 That there is established the Juneau Commission on Aging which shall consist of seven members who shall be appointed by the Assembly for three year staggered terms beginning on June 1, except those first appointed shall be for terms of one, two, and three years as designated by the Assembly.
 At least four members shall be 65 years of age and three may be 55 years of age or older.

 Annual Appointment Period (Annual Reports Due): May

-Meetings: 2nd Thursday of each month at 9:30am in the Assembly Chambers at City Hall.
+Meetings: 2nd Thursday of each month at 1:15pm at the Juneau Senior Center.